Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>

 ### Document History

+- 4.2 2021-10-02
+  - All diagrams moved out of the document and linked instead of displayed

 - 4.1 2021-09-24
   - Added documentation for new error scenario for [create domain](#create_domain) for a registrar managed domain name, specifying other contacts than the registrant will result in an error `2306`